dedis/personhood.online/README.md

 ./gradlew assembleRelease
 ```

+Then you will find the APK in `./android/app/build/outputs/apk/release/`

 ## Build Contract

 By running the script below, you will get the ABI and bytecode of the POPCOIN contract: